syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 >Note: By default the swimlane orientation has Horizontal.

-The following code example illustrates how to customise the swimlane header.
+The following code example illustrates how to customize the swimlane header.

 {% tabs %}
 {% highlight xaml %}